contiv/contiv.github.io/README.md

 Editing the Contiv Website

-This repo contains the Contiv website source files.
-If you want to make changes to the Contiv public website, you will make changes to the files in /source.
+This repo contains the Contiv website source files and build scripts.
+If you want to make changes to the Contiv public website, make changes to the source files here and follow the instructions below.

 Note: The following intstructions were tested on Mac OSX.
 If you are using a Windows environment, you will have to make adjustments.